-Self-Help Groups are community savings groups that assist local women to take more control over their financial lives.
+Women’s Economic Self-Help Groups are community savings groups that assist local women access to micro-finance and to take more control over their financial lives.

 Financial literacy lessons and other confidence-building sessions equip the women to make more informed and effective decisions regarding their finances.
 Following these activities, the group, which is made up of 10-20 local women, elects members to monitor and manage the group, and decides on the monthly contributions to be made to the fund.
 They also decide on a target goal for the group fund, and when this goal is reached they can start making micro-loans to one another.
 These loans can be for both for emergency and micro-enterprise purposes.

-In addition to the financial benefits, our Self-Help Groups involve activities which encourage leadership and decision-making skills, create a forum for women to work together to set collaborative goals, and provide education on cashflow management and bookkeeping.
-Overall EduCARE’s aim is that these groups produce an environment that promote empowerment for rural and marginalised women.
+In addition to the financial benefits, our Women’s Economic Self-Help Group involve activities which encourage leadership and decision-making skills, create a forum for women to work together to set collaborative goals, and provide education on cash flow management and bookkeeping.
+Overall EduCARE India’s aim is that these groups produce an environment that promote empowerment for rural poor, margnalised and women.